New Car Insurance Companies That Are Changing the Industry

 Like Root Insurance, the insurance startup Clearcover promises to deliver really cheap insurance rates by using artificial intelligence.
 Unlike Root, Clearcover doesn’t require customers to have their driving tracked and measured.
-Instead, the company saves money by ditching all the extras: “It’s expensive to maintain outdated technology, buy celebrity endorsements, run commercials, and send an endless flow of junk mail.
-The costs of these things are added directly to your insurance rates,” said Clearcover co-founder and CEO Kyle Nakatsuji.
+Instead, the company saves money by ditching all the extras: “We believed that if we built an insurance company that used advanced technology to seamlessly provide great car insurance in places it mattered, we’d be able to offer what people really wanted — better coverage at significantly lower prices.” said Clearcover co-founder and CEO Kyle Nakatsuji.
 Basically, he’s saying, a big chunk of your car insurance premium is paying the salary of Progressive’s Flo or Allstate’s Mayhem.

 Clearcover uses AI to precisely target its marketing and give you automated insurance quotes.
 You can file claims directly on the app — just describe what happened, take some photos of the damage and submit the claim for processing.
 You can still speak to a live person if you need help.